 Inside there is plenty of seating in the main dining area and the expansive bar area has some high-top tables as well.
 The outdoor patio offers plenty of seating and heaters for the cooler weather.

-No matter where you are driving in from, you’ll find great comfort food and cold ale at the Sixpence Pub, one of the best places to eat in Blowing Rock.
+No matter where you are driving in from, you’ll find great comfort food and cold ale at the Sixpence Pub, one of the best Blowing Rock restaurants to visit.

 1182 Main Street // 828-295-7500